recnac-itna/python_tricks/README.md

 ## Thanks to
-* Special thanks to [Stefan Pochmann](https://leetcode.com/stefanpochmann/), many enlightening codes come from Stefan, and I really learned a lot from him.
+* Special thanks to [Stefan Pochmann](https://leetcode.com/stefanpochmann/).
+Many enlightening codes come from Stefan.
+I really learned a lot from him.
+* Thanks to [Stack Overflow](https://stackoverflow.com/) for the great questions and answers.
-* Thanks to all good problems from LeetCode.
-In addition, LeetCode has a great OJ platform, and really suitable to do functional and performance test.
+* Thanks to [LeetCode](https://leetcode.com/problemset/all/) for the algorithm problems.
+Moreover, LeetCode has a great OJ platform.
+It is very suitable for functional and performance tests.
-* Many templates and tricks are enlightened by discussions in LeetCode, thanks to all the code masters.
+* Many templates and tricks are enlightened by discussions in LeetCode.
+Thanks to all the code masters.
+* Thanks to many other articles and code snippets that I have referred to.